imraldi 40 mg Injection reviews | Uses, Dosage, Side Effects & Precautions

 latent or active tuberculosis in that the administration of an

-appropriate anti-tuberculosis treatment cannot be confirmed.
+appropriate anti-tuberculosis treatment cannot be confirmed. - The

 case of reactivation of tuberculosis despite treatment